wkgcass/Latte-lang/ltls.md

 `null` can be assigned to any type, and `undefined` is used as a symbol of non-exist fields or `void` methods return

 #§4 Keywords
-all java keywords are `LessTyping` keywords :
+all java keywords are `Latte` keywords :

 	"abstract", "assert", "boolean", "break", "byte", "case",
 	"catch", "char", "class", "const", "continue", "default",